mardiros/purgatory/README.rst

 ::

-   from purgatory import CircuitBreakerFactory
+   from purgatory import AsyncCircuitBreakerFactory

-   circuitbreaker = CircuitBreakerFactory()
+   circuitbreaker = AsyncCircuitBreakerFactory()

    @circuitbreaker("another circuit")
    async def function_that_may_fail():